 Visas and Permits

-The table below sets out the target that the Department aims to achieve.
+The table below sets out the targets that the Department aims to achieve.

 Service Type